richburroughs/puppetdb_ignite/dp-text.md

 This just calls the function `puppetdb_query` with a string of PQL, and then iterates over the results using facts about the nodes to define host objects in Icinga.

-Now, if you've used puppet you might be used to exported resources.
-One of the big reasons to use this over exported resources is so that you can make changes in just one place.

-For example, changing the host object in Icinga only requires a puppet run on the Icinga master rather than runs on each of the hosts and then the master.